Are you a stream-aligned team?

 Does your team have minimal hand-offs of work to other teams?

 This should be true in two ways.
 Your team should be self-contained and work should happen with immediate teammates to ensure fast delivery.
 Beyond work scope, minimal hand-offs can also take the form of automated processes.
-Automating your development cycle ensures that moving things along is a seamless process, regardless if the next step is an action like an automated test or merge to master, or an actual human.
+Automating your development cycle ensures that moving things along is a seamless process, regardless if the next step is an action like an automated test or merge to main, or an actual human.

 Bonus points if….